Erlang/Elixir Syntax: A Crash Course

 Maps

-Erlang R17 introduced maps, a key-value store, with no ordering.
+Maps are key-value pairs with no ordering.
 Keys and values can be any term.
 Creating, updating and matching maps in both languages is shown below:

 Erlang